Information about voluntary vehicle repossession

 This could amount to several thousand dollars and if you do not pay, they can take you to court, get a judgment and then attach bank accounts, garnish wages (if your state allows it) and file liens on any other property you may own such as land and homes.
 Interest can continue to accrue, even after a judgment has been obtained.

-Quick tip Struggling with debt?
-Contact one of Bills.com's pre-screened debt providers for a free, no-hassle debt relief quote.
+Struggling with a deficiency balance debt?
+Contact one of Bills.com’s pre-screened debt providers for a free, no-hassle debt settlement quote.

 All of this activity will show on your credit for seven years and make it difficult to get loans in the future without making large down payments, paying add-on fees, and high interest rates.